Christianity and Sexuality|

 Mary Daly, GYN/ECOLOGY

 |Examination and Assignments: |

-Full attendance and participation, three five-page papers, one research paper (20 pages).
+Full attendance and participation, weekly one-page response papers, two critical papers, and one research paper.

 |Additional Requirements and/or Comments: |